 This program offers a solution to this serious problem through a comprehensive relationship with the court system, police, prisons, and the community.
 They train drug and alcohol counselors who are “lifers” in three men’s prisons and one woman’s prison in California, ten of whom are now counselors at Options.

 This is a model inner city program providing drug treatment services for the most underserved.
 Treatment is free/sliding scale and immediately available to anyone.
-Options provides housing for over 170 clients, both men and women.
+They serve over 60 clients a day in their West Oakland facility, and more than 200 clients a day in their Intensive Day Treatment and evening programs.
+Options provides housing for over 150 clients, both men and women, in nine houses in Berkeley and Oakland.
+They serve over 800 clients yearly.
+The clients get Options provides housing for over 170 clients, both men and women.
 They serve over 800 clients yearly.
 The clients get the tools and support for living a clean and sober life at NO cost to them.

-Saint Timothy’s has supported Options for 15 years.
-As a community we have donated a car, bikes, clothing, and furniture for setting up apartment living, as well as funds from Fruits of the Harvest.
-We serve an annual meal for the clients and staff that is much anticipated.
+Saint Timothy’s has supported Options for 16 years.
+As a community we have donated a car, bikes, clothing, and furniture for setting up apartment living, as well as funds from Fruits of the Harvest fundraiser.
+We serve an annual meal for their staff retreat that is much anticipated.
 They have expressed that it means a great deal to know that our church in Danville cares and supports them.

 Parish Liaisons: Patti Farris & Peg Miller http://www.optionsrecoveryservices.org/